 - 1. Reduce housing costs for low-income and cost-burdened households. - 2.
 Increase the overall housing supply. - 3.
 Increase the variety of housing sizes and types. - 4.
-Increase senior housing options. - 5.
-Maintain in good condition and improve the existing housing stock.
+Increase senior housing options. - Maintain in good condition and improve the existing housing stock. - 6.
+Provide safe, stable options for both renters and homeowners. - 7.
+Increase permanent housing options for people with disabilities and those at risk of or experiencing homelessness.